-During the last major global recession 2008-2012, the outsourcing of software development and IT services was driven by the need for organisations to save on cost.
-In the years since, while cost remained a factor, it has, says Ole Jeppesen, CEO and founder of Resiport, a Software Outsourcing Advisory as a Service platform, been superseded by increased demand for qualified resources in the USA and EU meaning organisations struggle to attract a qualified workforce.
+During the major global economic downturn between 2008-2012, growth in the IT outsourcing sector was driven by the need for organisations to cut costs.
+In the years since, while cost has remained a factor (recently coming into sharp focus again), it has, says Ole Jeppesen, CEO and founder of Resiport, a Software Outsourcing Advisory as a Service platform, been superseded by increased demand for qualified resources in the USA and EU meaning organisations struggle to attract a qualified workforce.

 That disbalance in supply and demand has been heightened by many ‘old industries’ entering a period of digital transformation, where software and IT infrastructures have become integral to how they function.
 A robust IT infrastructure and progressive software strategy is now a requirement of almost every kind of business and vertical.
 That’s equally true in the NGO and state sectors.

 Another major factor in favour of IT outsourcing is the need for organisations to retain flexibility.
-The nature and dynamism of software and infrastructure development needs means it can be close to impossible for organisations to plan and hire a full-time IT team that effectively satisfies requirement.
+The nature and dynamism of software and infrastructure development needs mean it can be close to impossible for organisations to plan and hire a full-time IT team that effectively satisfies requirements.
 Numbers and the skills and experience needed often vary meaningfully between different points in time.

-As a result, it often makes much more strategic sense for organisations to maintain a core inhouse team whose resources can be practically forward planned.
-And augment that with outsourced IT teams and team extensions that can be scaled up and down and adjusted for particular expertise as needed.
+As a result, it often makes much more strategic sense for organisations to maintain a core inhouse team whose resources reliably forward-planned.
+And augment that with outsourced IT teams and team extensions that can be scaled up and down with project cycles and adjusted for particular expertise.

-Finally, the economic advantages of outsourcing are often seen as an enabler of increasing revenue.
-Companies see it as strategically imperative to be first or quick to market with new products and services that use cutting edge technologies such as AI, AR, IoT and cloud native.
+Finally, the economic advantages of outsourcing are often seen as an enabler of revenue growth.
+Companies see it as strategically imperative to be first or quick to market with new products and services that use cutting-edge and future-proofed technologies.
 Often, the only way to practically achieve that is by leveraging IT outsourcing as a resource.

 Organisations often focus on asking themselves from which country should they choose an IT outsourcing vendor.
 In most cases, that’s far less important than first answering the broader question of whether an onshore, nearshore or offshore vendor is best suited to the organisation’s needs.